 Whether you realize it or not, statistics is a part of your everyday life.
 Increased awareness and literacy in statistics provides the opportunity to be a more informed citizen and consumer, a more critical analyst of research, and creates opportunities for more effective communication with data.
-This course is meant to improve your ability to understand and communicate with data that matters in the real world.
-This is a skill that you will likely need in other courses during your education at LUC and can be applied in your everyday life now and in the future.
+This course is meant to improve your ability to understand and communicate with data that matters in the real world, as well as critically reflect on the limitations and challenges of data analysis and its social impact.
+You will need to apply these careful and reflective data analysis skills in other courses during your education at LUC and perhaps even in your everyday life now and in the future.
 Whether you have had a statistics course before or whether the concepts are new to you, this course is an opportunity to develop your skills to understand presented data, as well as effectively communicate and analyzing data using statistical techniques.

 The course assumes no prior knowledge of statistics, but participants who are less confident about their mathematical skills or less familiar with basic statistics should plan to spend additional time preparing for class using posted videos and readings.